 How We Tested the Label Makers

-We purchased and sent 13 label makers to our at-home tester, who set them up and dug into all of their features for several hours.
-First, they completed the assembly of the label maker.
-They timed how long it took to take the product out of the box and prepare it for use and recorded how useful and detailed the instructions were.
-After setting the product up, they then inspected the design.
-They printed out five labels, trying out the different features of the label maker as they went along.
-Before assigning a rating for functionality, they tested the available storage, power options, and keyboard, noting how reliable, practical, and versatile these features are.
+We purchased and considered 13 label makers, setting them up and digging into their features over several hours.
+First, assembly of each label maker was completed.
+We timed how long it took to take the product out of the box and prepare it for use, and recorded how useful and detailed the instructions were.
+After setting the product up, design was considered.
+We printed five labels, trying out the different features of the label maker.
+Before assigning a rating for functionality, we tested the available storage, power options, and keyboard, noting how reliable, practical, and versatile these features are.

-Throughout using it, they also took note of its portability: how heavy the label maker is and how much space it takes up in actuality.
-Finally, they evaluated its overall value while thinking about their experience with it and the price tag.
-We boiled down all of these insights and ratings to this list of—what we believe are—the best label makers on the market.
+While using it, we also took note of its portability: how heavy the label maker is and how much space it takes up in actuality.
+Finally, overall value was evaluated while thinking about the experience with it and the price tag.
+We boiled down all of these insights and ratings to this list of what we believe are the best label makers on the market.

 Label makers traditionally run on alkaline batteries (usually AA or AAA batteries).
-However, many modern options, like our Best Overall pick, the Dymo LabelManager 280 Label Maker, are powered by rechargeable, lithium-ion batteries.
+However, many modern options, like our "best overall" pick, the Dymo LabelManager 280 Label Maker, are powered by rechargeable, lithium-ion batteries.
 Battery-powered models are an ideal option if you want your label maker to operate similarly to your phone or tablet, and be more portable.
-Notably, higher-end label makers often give you the option to use alkaline batteries as backup, as well—if you're unable to charge the battery because you're on the go or in the middle of a project.
+Notably, higher-end label makers often give you the option to use alkaline batteries as backup, as well—just in case you're unable to charge the battery on the go or in the middle of a project.

 There are also label makers that can be plugged in with a USB cable.
 This power source option is significantly less portable but may be more convenient if your label maker is a desktop pick and won't be leaving your desk much.

-The feature might be listed as storage or memory in the product description and may indicate the capacity in MB (megabytes) or a certain number of labels—like the Dymo LabelManager 500TS Touch Screen Label Maker, our pick for small businesses, which can store 500 labels.
-Just know this: Storage capacity isn't as critical for app-enabled labelers and those with desktop connectivity, as your presets will be stored off the device.
+The feature might be listed as storage or memory in the product description and might indicate the capacity in MB (megabytes) or a certain number of labels—like the Dymo LabelManager 500TS Touch Screen Label Maker, our "best for small businesses" pick, which can store 500 labels.
+Storage capacity isn't as critical for app-enabled labelers and those with desktop connectivity, though. as your presets will be stored off the device.

 Is it worth getting a label maker?

+Keeping a label maker on hand is a go-to, expert-approved home organization tip.
 According to Laura Bostrom, professional organizer and the owner of Everyday Order, a label maker is definitely a worthwhile investment.
-Whether you're a contractor, small business owner, office manager, student, or just want to get your home in order, you'll be glad to have one on hand.
+Whether you're a contractor, small business owner, or office manager, or if you're getting ready for back-to-school or just want to get your home in order, you'll be glad to have one on hand.

 "We always add [labels] to bins and baskets as the last step to an organizing project," says Bostrom.
 "I always say, 'If you're the only one who knows the system, it's not a system.'"